SvenHockers/velopix_tracking/docs/INSTALLATION.md

 ```
 This grants execution permission to the script.

+### 🛑 Rust not installed (Windows)
+If you get an Rust not installed error during installation on Windows check if `Curl` is installed.
+If this is not the case [install](https://curl.se/download.html) it

 ### 🚀 Activating the Virtual Environment
 If the environment is not active, manually activate it using:
 ```bash